Stitch Club

 More information

-Stitch Club is a collaborative arts programme led by Emma Summerscales in Crosby Library.
 We challenge the unethical and unsustainable practices with the fashion and textiles industry using stitching, and repairing, techniques, to spark and guide conversations.
 Inspired by thrift, we transform discarded fabrics into meaningful pieces that are enriched and their lives extended.

 We share memories of learning from previous generations, stories from school sewing classes, and learning techniques from different cultures to reinvent and repurpose items to increase their sustainability.
+A place for learning and gentle protest, each session begins with a short talk about the workshop's focus, drawing inspiration from other artists and each other.